alexsabr/AS_Booksynthetized/networking.md

 - 3. Broadcast a compiled version of all of what you have discovered to all your neighbours, and receive similar packets from your neighbours it should carry a timestamp, your adress, a list of your neighbours and the cost you have affected to each of them.
-  To avoid overflow of the network by information packets each packets contains a sequence number.
+  To avoid Congestion of the network by information packets each packets contains a sequence number.
   At any time when an information packet is received by a router, if the sequence number of said packet is lower than the highest  previously received from the same sender, the packet is dropped, as it is a stale duplicate.
 Otherwise it is broadcasted to all links except the one  where it came from.
 Packet AND their information can also become stale from old age, so if a router restarts or a corrupted sequence number goes unnoticed, or a packet starts looping around for any reason, after  a while the informations it broadcasted wil become stale and be removed, and the packet will no longer be broadcasted.
 The affected router will be again able to emit information that will be  taken into account by other routers.